Dental care is free* for children from birth until their 18th birthday… That’s something to smile about!

 Call us or go to the Ministry of Health for more information.

 Dental Care for Children Under 5 Years Old

 Your child will have their first dental appointment after their second birthday.
 You will receive a phone call or a letter in the post to arrange a suitable time.

-If you have any concerns about your child’s teeth before they turn two years old, or your child is over two years old and you have not heard from us, call 0800 TALK TEETH (825 583) to make an appointment.
+If you have any concerns about your child’s teeth at any point (even before they turn two years old), or your child is over two years old and you have not heard from us, call 0800 TALK TEETH (825 583) to make an appointment.

 Your child’s first appointment will take 15-20 minutes.
 It is important to go with your child to their first dental check to help them feel comfortable.
 The dental therapist may check your child’s teeth while you hold your child in your arms, or ask your child to sit with you or by themselves on the dental chair – whichever is best for your child.

 After their first appointment, your child will have an annual dental check up at your local Bee Healthy Dental Clinic.
 You can sign up to receive text reminders for when your child is due for their next appointment.

 If you are unable to attend an appointment, call 0800 TALK TEETH (825 583) as soon as possible so your appointment slot may be offered to another child.

 Dental Care for Primary School Aged Children (Year 1 to Year 8)

 Bee Healthy Mobile Vans visit most primary schools across the Wellington Region.
 This means school children are able to have their annual dental checks onsite, at school.